BAI: Beck Anxiety Inventory

 • May underestimate worry-based anxiety symptoms

-• Consider supplementing with worry-focused assessment
+• Consider supplementing with a worry-focused assessment

 Limitations and Cautions

-• Somatic symptom bias: May overestimate anxiety in medical populations with physical symptoms
+• Somatic symptom bias: may overestimate anxiety in medical populations with physical symptoms

-• Limited cognitive assessment: Less comprehensive coverage of worry and rumination than some measures
+• Limited cognitive assessment: less comprehensive coverage of worry and rumination than some measures

-• Copyright requirements: Must be purchased from Pearson Assessments for legal use
+• Copyright requirements: must be purchased from Pearson Assessments for legal use

 Import & Customize Testable Template